ruzickap/k8s-knative-gitlab-harbor/docs/part-07/README.md

 If you open the URL again the pod should be started again and application will handle the traffic - this takes about 3 seconds.

-You can try to open the web browser with the url [https://my-podinfo.default.mylabs.dev](https://my-podinfo.default.mylabs.dev) again and test it.
+You can try to open the web browser with the URL [https://my-podinfo.default.mylabs.dev](https://my-podinfo.default.mylabs.dev) again and test it.